Stephanie G Wheeler, MD

 Ambulation-induced pain localized to the calf and distal lower extremity resolving with sitting or leaning forward ("pseudoclaudication" or "neurogenic claudication") is a hallmark of lumbar spinal stenosis.
 Other symptoms of lumbar spinal stenosis can include back pain and sensory loss and weakness in the legs, though many patients may present with a normal neurologic exam.
 Symptoms of neurogenic claudication can usually be distinguished from vascular claudication (table 5).
 Rare patients develop a cauda equina syndrome.
 Patients often have symptoms only when active.
 Most patients with spinal stenosis related to osteoarthritis will have stable symptoms over time.
 A trial of conservative, nonsurgical treatment is the initial therapy for most patients .
 (See "Lumbar spinal stenosis: Pathophysiology, clinical features, and diagnosis", section on 'Clinical presentation' and "Lumbar spinal stenosis: Treatment and prognosis", section on 'Prognosis' and "Lumbar spinal stenosis: Treatment and prognosis", section on 'Nonsurgical treatment'.)

 ●Ankylosing spondylitis – Among patients who present in primary care settings for back pain, it is estimated that approximately 0.5 percent will have ankylosing spondylitis [19,23].
 It is most commonly diagnosed in men under the age of 40 years.
-(See "Clinical manifestations of ankylosing spondylitis in adults", section on 'Epidemiology'.)
+(See "Clinical manifestations of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults", section on 'Epidemiology'.)

 Almost all patients report back pain, which often has characteristics suggesting an inflammatory etiology (morning stiffness, improvement with exercise, pain at night) .
 Patients may also have extraskeletal disease manifestations (eg, uveitis).
-(See "Clinical manifestations of ankylosing spondylitis in adults", section on 'Musculoskeletal symptoms and findings' and "Clinical manifestations of ankylosing spondylitis in adults", section on 'Extraarticular comorbidities'.)
+(See "Clinical manifestations of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults", section on 'Musculoskeletal symptoms and findings' and "Clinical manifestations of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults", section on 'Extraarticular manifestations and comorbidities'.)

 ●Osteoarthritis – Low back pain may be a symptom of osteoarthritis of the facet joints spine.
 Patients may also complain of hip pain, either from osteoarthritis of the hip or referred pain from the spine.
 Osteoarthritis most commonly presents in patients over the age of 40.
 Pain is typically exacerbated by activity and relieved by rest (table 6).
 Osteoarthritis can lead to spinal stenosis.
 (See "Clinical manifestations and diagnosis of osteoarthritis", section on 'Facet joint'.)